yguitton/training-material/topics/imaging/tutorials/electrophoresis-gel-bands-image-analysis/tutorial.md

 >
 >    {% snippet faqs/galaxy/datasets_import_from_data_library.md %}
 >
-> 4. Rename {% icon galaxy-pencil %} the dataset to `Electrophoresis-Gel.png`.
->
 >    {% snippet faqs/galaxy/datasets_change_datatype.md datatype="datatypes" %}
 >
+> 4. Rename {% icon galaxy-pencil %} the dataset to `Electrophoresis-Gel.jpg`.
+>
 {: .hands_on}

-Before we dive into the quantification steps let's convert our png image file into the image format Tiff.
+Before we dive into the quantification steps let's convert our jpg image file into the image format TIFF.
 This format is preferred for analysis and quantification as it preserves the image data and metadata.

 **Note:** Skip this step if the image is already in TIFF format.

 ## Convert the image format

-> <hands-on-title>Convert PNG to TIFF</hands-on-title>
+> <hands-on-title>Convert JPG to TIFF</hands-on-title>
 >
 > 1. {% tool [Convert image format](toolshed.g2.bx.psu.edu/repos/bgruening/graphicsmagick_image_convert/graphicsmagick_image_convert/1.3.45+galaxy0) %}
->    - *"Image to convert"*: `Electrophoresis-Gel.png`
+>    - *"Image to convert"*: `Electrophoresis-Gel.jpg`
 >    - *"Output format"*: `TIFF`
-> 2. If needed, rename {% icon galaxy-pencil %} the output to `Electrophoresis-Gel.tiff`.
 >
 >   > <tip-title> Why TIFF? </tip-title>
 >   >